Bamyan: History

-The city of Bamyan was part of the Kushan Empire in the early centuries of the Christian era.
+The city of Bamyan was part of the Kushan Empire in the early centuries CE.
 After the Kushan Empire fell to the Sassanids, Bamyan became part of the Kushansha, vassals to the Sassanids.
 The Buddhist pilgrim Fa Xian visited Bamyan in the fifth century and recorded that the king summoned the monks of the region for vows and prayers.
 Fa Xian also records landslides and avalanches in the mountains and the presence of snow during winter and summer.
 This latter statement suggests climatic change which could have contributed to the historical and economic importance of the area for the years to come.
 Another Buddhist traveller, Xuanzang, passed through Bamyan in the seventh century.
 His record shows that the Bamiyan Buddhas and cave monastery near it were already built.
 He also records that Buddhism in the region was in decay with the people being "hard and uncultivated".

 The Hephthalites conquered Bamyan in the 5th century.
 After their Khanate was destroyed by the Sassanids and Turks in 565, Bamyan became the capital of the small Kushano-Hephthalite kingdom until 870, when it was conquered by the Saffarids.
 Favoured by its location on one of the main trade routes from the West to China and India, the valley was of great strategic importance.
 It became a stop for trade caravans, a well-known artistic site and was also a major Buddhist center for centuries.
 It later fell to the Ghaznavids in the 11th century.
 Bamiyan was Islamized under the reign of Sultan Mahmud.
 This was around the time of the first millennium AD.
 At that time, the center of the city of Bamiyan was moved from the northwest of the valley, where the cliff with the Buddha statues is located, further to the southeast.
 Some of the fortifications in the valley also date from this period.
 During the Ghurids rule, Bamiyan was the capital of a large kingdom for about 60 years, namely from 1155 to 1212, which stretched north to the Oxus River (today's Amu Darya).
-In 1221 the city and its population were said to be completely wiped out by Genghis Khan.
+In 1221 the city and its population were said to be completely wiped out by Genghis Khan during the siege of Bamyan.
 It is claimed that he was taking revenge for his slain grandson.
 Bamiyan was unable to recover from this event for a long time.
 Even decades later, the city was still devastated, according to a report by a Persian historian.
 Several decades passed before a town appeared in the valley again, but it could only acquire regional importance.
 The Qarlughids established their capital in the city soon thereafter.
 There is some evidence that Bamyan was somewhat populated and reconstructed during the Timurid period in the 15th century.

 From the age of the Timurids, there is said to have been a city again in Bamiyan.
 However, the general decline in coast-to-coast trade during this time meant that the city could no longer grow to its old size and could no longer achieve supra-regional importance.